 Educating Children During Social Distancing and Self Isolation

-From 20 March 2020, schools, colleges, early learning and childcare settings, childminders and other registered childcare settings across the country closed for all but the most vulnerable children and for children of key workers.
+Once again, schools and colleges are closed for all but the most vulnerable children and for children of key workers.

 If you are “Homeschooling”, it PLEASE remember that:-